Man killed in Chatham double shooting

 They were standing near a sidewalk in the 7900 block of South Langley when someone with a handgun came up and opened fire around 11:40 a.m., Chicago police said.

-One man, 40, was shot in the head and pronounced dead at the University of Chicago Medical Hospital, police said.
-His name has not been released.
+Jose Gonzalez, 40, was shot in the head and pronounced dead at the University of Chicago Medical Hospital, officials said.

 The other man, 36, was struck in the foot and listed in good condition, police said.